 In a gold standard system, the value of a nation’s currency is backed by a specified amount of gold.
 Americans became concerned the United States would do the same.
 Many customers withdrew their deposits from banks and converted their money to gold.
 This caused even more banks to fail and depleted U.S. gold reserves.

 More than 4,000 American banks collapsed between 1929 and 1933 at a loss to depositors of about $1.3 billion.
-The United States sunk deeper into an unprecedented economic meltdown.
+The United States sank deeper into an unprecedented economic meltdown.

 Banking Act of 1933